Tyler-Ward/stacklight-prometheus-controller/Readme.md

 This is a python script in a docker container which connects an Icinga network monitoring instance to a [POE stack light][blog-post].

-The script is configured by three environment variables which set the location of the icinga instance and the stacklight.
+The script is configured by the environment variables shown which set the location of the icinga instance and the stacklight.
-The example docker-compose file give an example of how it can be configured.
+The example docker-compose file give an template for configuring.

 ```
 ICINGA_ADDRESS=localhost
 ICINGA_PORT=5665
+ICINGA_API_USER
+ICINGA_API_PASSWORD
 STACKLIGHT_ADDRESS
 ```